-As a public school, KIPP Academy of Opportunity is tuition-free and will admit any middle school-age student regardless of disability, gender, gender identity, gender expression, nationality, race, ethnicity, religion, sexual orientation, or any other characteristic of any protected class.
-KIPP Academy of Opportunity works in tandem with parents, community members, and the Los Angeles Unified School District to realize the mission of the school.
-Although the middle school will be open to any student, KIPP Academy of Opportunity targets academically underserved students in Los Angeles.
+As a public school, KIPP K-8 will be tuition-free and will admit any elementary to middle school-age student regardless of disability, gender, gender identity, gender expression, nationality, race, ethnicity, religion, sexual orientation, or any other characteristics of any protected class.
+KIPP K-8 works in tandem with parents, community members, and the Los Angeles Unified School District to realize the mission of the Charter School.
+Although the elementary and middle school will be open to any student, KIPP K-8 will target academically underserved students in Los Angeles.